Keiji-Mizumura/chocomint-bot/README.md

 ## Discord Bot made for osu!

-- Display osu! profile with Valorant rankings!
+- Display osu! profile with Valorant rankings! using osu!
+APIv2

 - Show recent plays with osu! in-game result screen style.

-- Talk to Chocomint in Japanese!
+- Talk to Chocomint in different ways!

+- Using chat-gpt API